rohancalum/social-cost-convenience/README.md

 5. Discuss the ["frequency is freedom"](https://pedestrianobservations.com/2018/04/12/buses-in-brooklyn-frequency-is-freedom-but-15-minutes-isnt-frequency/) rule...
 There is also literature on how frequency isn't enough, it matters where that frequency is going (i.e. should be relevant to the residents of that area).

 6. Do this for a variety of cities that have notoriety for good transit, bad transit, big cities, small towns, etc.

+7. Create a reusable python package for any user to calculate accessibility as a function of 'X' geospatial data.

 ## For routing script: